uzmaa29/design-rep/README.md

-A repository of my UIUX works i've done <br>
+A repository of UIUX works i've done <br>
 Each work is documented with UX reasoning, wireframes, and final UI designs.

 ## Repository Structure